 It's important that lymphoedema is identified and treated as soon as possible.
 If it is not treated, it can get worse.

 The main symptom of lymphoedema is swelling in all or part of a limb or another part of the body.
 It can be difficult to fit into clothes, and jewellery and watches can feel tight.

 At first, the swelling may be soft and easy to push in, leaving a dent, and may come and go.
 It may get worse during the day and go down overnight.
 Without treatment, it will usually become more severe and persistent.

 Other symptoms in an affected body part can include:

 - repeated skin infections

-- hard, tight skin
+- developing hard, tight or thickened skin

 - folds developing in the skin

 - fluid leaking through the skin